MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/form.md

 </div>

 <div class="how-to-test-checklist-item">
-  <h3>✓ Ensure interating with a form doesn't automatically or unexpectedly change context on the page without informing users</h3>
+  <h3>Ensure interating with a form doesn't automatically or unexpectedly change context on the page without informing users</h3>
   <p><strong>Note:</strong> Forms should have submit buttons so the change of context is initiated by the user.</p>
   <table class="column-2">
     <thead>